 Now stand back and look at the roof as a whole.
 Any sagging or dipping in the roof may be an indicator of bigger problems to the timbers below – but many older properties will have lived with a sagging roof for years and still be perfectly stable but get an expert structural engineer to confirm this in writing just to be sure.

-Kettles boiled, make your tea or coffee, take it outside and check your roof.
+Kettles boiled, make your tea or coffee, wrap up and take it outside and check your roof.

-If you find problems call a roofer sooner rather than later, they are as busy as Father Christmas’s elves the closer we get to Christmas.
+If you find problems call a roofer sooner rather than later, they are as busy as Daphne Bridgerton's dance card as we approach Spring.